Helicity correlation of dihadron in current and target fragmentation regions of unpolarized SIDIS: Summary

 \section{Summary}

-We have studied helicity correlations of two $\Lambda$ hyperons produced in unpolarized SIDIS, with one in the CFR and the other in the TFR.
+We have studied helicity correlation of two $\Lambda$ hyperons produced in unpolarized SIDIS, with one in the CFR and the other in the TFR.
 The correlation is determined by the polarized fragmentation functions and the polarized fracture functions.
 In particular, we consider the TFR hadron in the intermediate transverse momentum region $\Lambda_{\text{QCD}} \ll P_{2\perp} \ll Q$ and perform a perturbative matching of the unpolarized and polarized quark fracture functions onto the proton PDFs and $\Lambda$ FFs.
 Employing the DSV parametrization of $\Lambda$ FFs, we evaluate this dihadron helicity correlation under three scenarios characterizing the flavor dependence of the polarized FFs.
 The results show a strong sensitivity to these scenarios.
 Moreover, a pronounced dependence on the TFR momentum fraction $\xi_2$ is predicted, varying with the rapidity separation between the CFR and TFR hadrons.
 Interestingly, in scenarios-2 and -3, the helicity correlation becomes stronger as the rapidity separation of the dihadron increases, while in scenario-1 it is enhanced when both hadrons are detected closer to the proton direction.
+The results also show a modest scale dependence, where correlation increases with energy due to the evolution of the gluon polarized fragmentation function.

 These findings demonstrate that the dihadron helicity correlation serves as a sensitive observable for probing the flavor structure of polarized fragmentation processes in both the CFR and TFR, thereby providing new constraints on spin-dependent fragmentation and fracture functions.
-Future SIDIS measurements, particularly at the Electron–Ion Collider, will be essential for disentangling the flavor dependence of spin transfer and for establishing a more comprehensive understanding of spin-dependent hadronization dynamics.
+Future SIDIS measurements, particularly at the EIC, will be essential for disentangling the flavor dependence of spin transfer and for establishing a more comprehensive understanding of spin-dependent hadronization dynamics.